heutelbeck/sapl-extensions/sapl-axon/README.md

 }
 ```

-To make these authorization questions more domain-specific, and thus the policies to be written closer to the domain's ubiquitous language, developers may customize the the authorization subscription by providing explicit [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html) expressions as parameters in the annotation:
+To make these authorization questions more domain-specific, and thus the policies to be written closer to the domain's ubiquitous language, developers may customize the authorization subscription by providing explicit [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html) expressions as parameters in the annotation:

 ```java
 	@CommandHandler